zama-ai/concrete-core/concrete-core/docs/README.md

 ## Activating backends

-The different backends can be activated using the feature flags `backend_*`.
-The `backend_default` contains an engine executing operations on CPUs.
+The different backends can be activated using the feature flag `backend_*`.
+The `backend_default` contains an engine executing operation on CPUs.
 It is activated by default.

 ## Warning

 This crate assumes that the user is comfortable with the theory behind FHE.
-If you prefer to use a simpler API, that will perform sanity checks on your behalf, the higher-level [`Concrete`](https://docs.zama.ai/concrete) crate should have your back.
+If you prefer to use a simpler API that will perform sanity checks on your behalf, the higher-level [`Concrete`](https://docs.zama.ai/concrete) crate should have your back.

 ## Quick start

 Head to the [quick start page](getting\_started/quick\_start.md) for an example of how to use `Concrete-core`.
-It explains the example below step by step:
+It explains the example below, step by step:

 ```rust
 // This examples shows how to multiply a secret value by a public one homomorphically.